Skeletons

 .

 The more tricky skeletons are armed with whips--perhaps as a little psychological ploy.
-Because the whips aren't weighty, the skeletons are able to retain their high-jumping ability, able to swing the whip at any time, at long range.
+Because the whips aren't weighty, the skeletons are able to retain their high-jumping ability, able to swing the whip at any time and from any position at long range.
 Advanced whip skeletons stay grounded and instead rely on pure speed and an ability to brandish their whips.

 Alternate Names/Forms: Simon Wraith